Alistair Taylor: Alleged role in Epstein's discovery of the Beatles

 Epstein stated in his 1964 autobiography, A Cellarful of Noise, that he first heard about the Beatles through a customer named Raymond Jones enquiring about "My Bonnie", a single by Tony Sheridan with backing by the group.
 Taylor later claimed to have invented the name of Raymond Jones and placed an order for "My Bonnie" at the main NEMS shop.
 As he wrote in The Beatles Book (1997), Taylor thought NEMS was losing sales by not stocking the disc:

 The truth is that we were being asked for My Bonnie but no one actually ordered it.
 Brian would order any record once we had a firm order for it.
 I thought that we were losing sales and I wrote an order in the book under the name Raymond Jones and, from that moment the legend grew.

 Taylor's claim that Jones was his pseudonym has since been undermined by author Spencer Leigh, who located an actual person named Raymond Jones when writing an article for Mojo magazine.
 In his book The Best of Fellas, Leigh expanded on the story, writing that NEMS and Epstein had communicated with Jones to acknowledge their debt once the Beatles became famous.
-Beatles biographer Mark Lewisohn has since offered his opinion that the information given by Jones to Leigh is "verifiably accurate".
+Beatles biographer Mark Lewisohn has since offered his opinion that the information given by Jones to Leigh is "verifiably correct".

 The Cavern

-Taylor accompanied Epstein to the Cavern Club when the latter first saw the Beatles play, at a lunchtime performance on 9 November 1961.
+Taylor accompanied Epstein to the Cavern Club when the latter first saw the Beatles play, at a Thursday lunchtime performance on 9 November 1961.
 Recalling the moment in a later interview, Taylor described them as "these four horrible young men on stage, dressed in black leather trousers, black jackets, smoking, drinking and making noise …"; he also found them "charismatic and exciting" and "sensational".

 As Epstein's personal assistant, Taylor witnessed crucial moments in the Beatles' career and was present at the signing of the first contract with Epstein (which Taylor signed as "In the presence of:").
 In 1962, Taylor worked for Pye Records for 15 months, and moved to London (before the Beatles) due to his wife's asthma.